 - Cover travel expenses, materials, software, and other costs associated with research intended for publication or presentation

-QUALIFICATIONS: Applicants must be a full or associate member of the ARLIS/NA New England Chapter for 2016.
+QUALIFICATIONS: Applicants must be a full or associate member of the ARLIS/NA New England Chapter.

 The applicant cannot have received full funding from other sources for the same project or objective.